kfg021/NES-Emulator/README.md

 ### Running the Emulator

-You can launch the emulator in two ways:
+You can launch the emulator in a few ways:

 1. Without a ROM file:
 ```bash